Vulpus/Flashpath/README.md

 You can install node.js at http://www.nodejs.org or the node_modules/install_dependancies(bash) file will install ALL depenancies for you (Takes along time)
 ## What's new with 0.1-2?

 Flashpath 0.1-2 has now add 404 pages!
-For the time being (until I can add config files) these are not customizable.
+For the time being, in your config.json file there is a error object.
+That is where you edit the 404 page.

 ## What the difference between dev and product releases?